Yoannlp44/IPPON-Meteo/README.md

 # IPPON-Meteo

-To make the app work, you need to configure your API key in the `config.js` file.
+To make the app work, you need to configure your API key in the `config.js` file, create your API key on [OpenWeatherMap](https://openweathermap.org/api).

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).